howl-editor/howl/bundles/basic_modes/README.md

 The bundle itself is under the following copyright:

-Copyright 2013 Nils Nordman <nino at nordman.org>
+Copyright 2013-2015 The Howl Developers

 Each lexer can hold different copyrights, who can be found by looking at each lexer in the lexers/ subdirectory.
 For convenience, the below lists